 If you change your cooler for any reason, it is best to change the thermal paste.

 Reusing the thermal paste will reduce its effectiveness.
-For example, it could introduce bubbles into the paste, messing with its conductivity.
+For example, it could introduce bubbles into it, messing with its conductivity.

 Before applying the fresh paste, clean the cooler’s surface and the CPU heat sink.
-Using thermal paste remover on a lint-free cloth will make the cleaning process quick and easy.
+Using thermal paste remover on a lint-free cloth will make cleaning quick and easy.

 Two or three years have passed

 It is wise to periodically refresh your CPU thermal paste, preferably after two or three years.
-You can also consult the manufacturer of your thermal paste for an appropriate reapplication schedule.
+You can also consult the manufacturer for an appropriate reapplication schedule.

 One reason why you should periodically reapply thermal paste is the pump-out phenomenon.